 Hope as you might, the odds are low that a bare spot or browning lawn will fix itself.
 The first step in fixing the lawn is to figure out what went wrong.

-If, for example, you have an insect issue or a large population of lawn-damaging voles, call your local pest company and get help solving the issue.
-Have your soil tested to see if you're missing any key nutrients and amend the soil as needed.
+If, for example, you have an insect issue or a large population of lawn-damaging voles (or lawn-disfiguring moles), call your local pest company and get help solving the issue.
+Have your soil tested to see if it's missing any key nutrients and amend the soil as needed.
 Pay attention to family pets too.
 A bald or yellow patch may indicate Fido's favorite toileting spot, in which case you'll have to find him a new one.

-Once you've resolved any underlying issues, till the dirt in your yard's bald patch.
+Once you've resolved any underlying issues, till the soil in your yard's bald patch.
 Sprinkle grass seed over the spot and then cover it with a thin layer of topsoil or straw.
-Water the seeds regularly until they've germinated, and the grass has established itself.
+Water the seeds regularly until they've germinated and the grass has established itself.

 If you want immediate results, prepare the ground as you would for seeds but dig out the area so that it sits about an inch below the rest of your lawn.
 You can then cut a piece of sod from a strip and place it in the hole.
 Walk on the sod to tamp it down and then water it deeply.